ajgorhoe/iglibmodules/README.md

 ## Using this Repository with Legacy IGLib Framework

+This container repository can also be used for building and testing the [Legacy IGLib Framework]().

 ## Customizing the Repository for Other Software Projects

-## Typical Workflows with this Repository

 ## Cloning and Updating Repositories Using Scripts in the Container Repository

 ## Building .NET Projects in the Container Repository

+## Typical Workflows with this Repository